block52/website/README.md

 ## Abstract
 **A Protocol and Blockchain**
 Block 52 is an efficient protocol to facilitate trustless player to player card games over the internet, with zero knowledge and no central authority.

-Block 52 is an implementation of several "mental poker" protocols made possible with its own proof of stake blockchain.
+The Block 52 project is an implementation of several "mental poker" protocols made possible with its own proof of stake blockchain.

 ## How
 Block 52 will run its own public chain that is designed to for the sole purpose of implmenting the Block 52 protocol.
 Unlike general purpose blockchains like Ethereum, by creating a custom blockchain, Block 52 will allow fast p2p card games to be built and run allowing anyone with an internet connction to host and play online card games.